Short History Of The Ottoman Empire

 Enver Pasha – Young Turks – grabbed the power from Sultan Abdulhamid II and decided to take part in World War I on the side of Austria and Germany.
 The exhausted empire was fighting in many fronts and lost a lot of people.
 Nevertheless it managed to prevent a large scale attack in Dardanelles by the Allies who were planning to occupy Istanbul.

-Mustafa Kemal Ataturk and Modern Turkey
+Mustafa Kemal Ataturk and Foundation of Modern Turkey

 During the hardcore battles in Gallipoli, an Ottoman staff officer starred.
 Getting known as a military genius, Mustafa Kemal Atatürk, managed to save the center of Ottoman lands, Anatolia, from the occupiers by organizing the War of Independence.
 By making great reforms, he pioneered the foundation of the Republic of Turkey as a secular and modern state.